deinsoftware/hardhat/README.md

 | <kbd>i</kbd> | Show information about commands version. |
 | <kbd>e</kbd> | Show information about environmental variables. |
 | <kbd>x</kbd> | Exit application, save progress and close terminal window. |

-> **How to auto close terminal on exit for macOS?**
-> Open a terminal window, goto 'Preference > Profiles > Shell' and select "Close if the shell exited cleanly" on "When the shell exits" option.

 ### Setup